cscart/docs/core/representing_data/file_editor.rst

 .. note::

-	The file editor is based on Javascript.
+	The template editor is based on Javascript.
 So, Javascript must be enabled in your web browser.

 To edit files: